 The science options at CMR are designed to impart a full appreciation of quantitative and analytical methods.
 They encourage and stimulate a critical analysis of cause and effect, a quest for precision and a scientific curiosity.
-With the increasing influence of scientific progress in the Canadian Forces, the general objective of these programs includes the preparation of the student to perform in a professional environment in the Canadian Forces.
+With the increasing influence of scientific progress in the Canadian Forces, this kind of education is relevant to any responsible role that students may assume upon graduation.